-The aim of the HQC Scorecard for Long-Term Investors I have developed is to help investors to identify companies which are attractive long-term investments in terms of risk and reward.
+The aim of the HQC Scorecard I have developed is to help investors to identify companies which are attractive long-term investments in terms of risk and reward.

 In the graphic below you can find the overview of the classification of the HQC Scorecard for Long-Term Investors.

 The HQC Scorecard rates companies up to a maximum of 100 points.
-A scoring between 80% and 100% demonstrates that -according to the HQC Scorecard- the company is a very attractive long-term investment in terms of risk and reward (such as the expected compound annual rate of return).
-Companies with a very attractive rating tend to be more resistant, even in times of crisis, and are very attractive as long-term investments.
+A scoring between 80% and 100% demonstrates that -according to the HQC Scorecard- the company is a very attractive long-term investment in terms of risk and reward.
+Companies with a very attractive rating tend to be more resistant, even in times of economic crisis.
 These types of companies also tend to be more suitable to be overweighted in an investment portfolio.
 A scoring between 60% and 80% expresses that the company is still attractive in terms of risk and reward.
 Therefore, these companies are still appealing as long-term investments.

 A scoring between 40% and 60% means that the company is moderately attractive.
 That doesn’t mean that they should not be considered as investments, but in terms of risk and reward they are less attractive.
 This can be due to the fact that the company’s economic moat is not that as high or the company’s financial strength is lower.
 However, these companies can offer high growth opportunities; but they should be reviewed regularly in your investment portfolio.
 Some of these companies can be more vulnerable in times of economic crisis and some can have lower growth prospects.